ogrady/ogrady.github.io/_posts/2021-04-15-marching-squares.md

 <canvas id="fewer-instructions" class="center-image"></canvas>

-I'll admit, this probably falls into the realm of premature optimisation, as it saves us only a few points for our use case at hand.
+I'll admit, this probably falls into the realm of premature optimisation, as it saves us only a few intermediate points for our use case at hand.
 But scaled up to much larger maps and with the goal in mind to do as much heavy lifting on the DBMS and slim down the clients as much as possible, let's do it!
 It's super easy anyway: for each point we look at the the point preceding and succeeding it.
-If they they all share either their x- or they x-position, they are all part of a straight line and the point we are looking at is superfluous and can be marked as such.
+If they all share either their x- or their x-position, they are all part of a horizontal or vertical line and the point we are looking at is superfluous and can be marked as such.

 ```sql